Origin618/origin618.github.io/src/content/posts/video.md

 title: Include Video in the Posts
 published: 2025-08-05
 description: This post demonstrates how to include embedded video in a blog post.
-tags: [Example, Video]
+tags: [学习]
-category: Examples
+category: 学习
-draft: false
+draft: true
 ---

 Just copy the embed code from YouTube or other platforms, and paste it in the markdown file.